pwighton/bids-specification/src/derivatives/atlas.md

 }}

 **Storing spatial transforms.**
-Since multi-subject templates and atlas involve the spatial normalization of subjects by means of image registration processes, it is RECOMMENDED to store the resulting transforms for each of the subjects employed to create the output.
+Since multi-subject templates involve the spatial normalization of subjects by means of image registration processes, it is RECOMMENDED to store the resulting transforms for each of the subjects employed to create the output.
 Please note that the specification for spatial transforms (BEP 014) is currently under development, and therefore, the specification of transforms files may change in the future.
-As these are subject-wise results, they follow the standard derivatives conventions with a `sub-<label>` directory to house these derivatives:
+As these are subject-level results, they follow the standard derivatives conventions with a `sub-<label>` directory to house these derivatives:

 <!-- This block generates a file tree.